BRL-CAD/bext/NOTES.md

-Note that the bext build takes responsibility for making third party dependencies relocatable by leveraging LIEF, but if the upstream project ends up encoding fixed install paths rather than using relative lookups it may happen that a working bext_output/install copy fails to work when copied into the main BRL-CAD build.
+Note that the bext build takes responsibility for making third party dependencies relocatable by leveraging LIEF, but if the upstream project ends up encoding fixed install paths rather than using relative lookups it may happen that a working install copy fails to work when copied into the main BRL-CAD build.
 If and when that happens, the original sources must be patched to allow for relocatable execution (we have to do this for Tcl, for example.)
 This should be done via patch file, and if the upstream project will